pirogram/pirogram-content/books/data-analysis-with-python/050-plotting-with-matplotlib-pyplot/topics/030-customizing-plots.md

   * 'y'	yellow
   * 'k'	black
   * 'w'	white

   Besides the abbreviations, Matplotlib recognizes the formats like full name (eg: 'black') or hex strings ('#0F0F0F').
 You can find the supported formats and full range of colors at [matplotlib.colors](https://matplotlib.org/api/colors_api.html#module-matplotlib.colors).

-  Marker is another optional formatting parameter with the default being None.
-You can take a look at all possible [matplotlib.markers] (https://matplotlib.org/api/markers_api.html#module-matplotlib.markers).
+  **Marker** is another optional formatting parameter with the default being None.
+You can take a look at all possible [matplotlib.markers](https://matplotlib.org/api/markers_api.html#module-matplotlib.markers).

-  Linestyle is the third optional formatting parameter with the default being solid line ('-').
+  **Linestyle** is the third optional formatting parameter with the default being solid line.
 Here is the [linestyle reference](https://matplotlib.org/gallery/lines_bars_and_markers/line_styles_reference.html#line-style-reference).

   ### Linewidth
   Another line property that we can control is linewidth.
 The default line width is 1.5 points.

-  Lets start by creating a figure of size (8,4) and plot with linewidth set to 5.
+  Lets start by creating a figure of size (8,4) and linewidth set to 5.
 ---
 type: live-code
 id: b0a079fa-5f36-4d42-bac3-9d4d9cd8f3bc